Tickets for Haus des Meeres: Priority Entrance

 Above sea level you’ll discover plenty of other animals to fascinate you.
 There are cute and playful monkeys, and creepy/fuzzy tarantulas!
 There’s even a crocodile park and distinct areas like the Amazonian Rainforest and Tropic House.

 The more than 10,000 animals they have here are spread out over ten floors, which are delightful diversions for the whole family.
 The cherry on top of it all is the café on the rooftop terrace.
 Enjoy a meal as you soak up some of the best views of this elegant imperial city.

-- Show your online voucher at the museum's dedicated 'Online Ticket' desk
+Show your smartphone ticket at the museum's dedicated 'Online Ticket' desk.

 Cancellations are possible up to 24 hours before your visit date.

 - Bus: 13A, 14A or 57A to Haus des Meeres